ildyria/iFilger/README.markdown

 ## Configuration and moving bars
-All configuration must be done by directly editing config/config.lua. a guide can be found here : http://www.tukui.org/forums/topic.php?id=8310#post-81958
+All configuration must be done by directly editing config/config.lua.

+A guide can be found here : http://www.tukui.org/forums/topic.php?id=8310#post-81958

 Moving the bars

 To move buffs, use /mifilger
 To reset buff positions, use /rifilger

 iFilger is a modified version of Filger with the core of Tukui, all credit goes their authors!

 May be a bit laggy need further testings.

 /!\ MAY HAVE MEMORY LEEKS /!\

 ## Credits